JetBrains-Research/MR-loader/README.md

 # MR-loader

+At the moment tool is shared "as it is" and will be reworked as CLI tool.

 ## How to use

 1. Enter your GitHub token into gradle.properties
-2. Run `./gradlew run` or hit green triangle in IDEA in Main.kt
+2. Run `./gradlew run`

 ## Examples